CreatieveNaam/po-paradigma/README.md

 r14b | r14w | r14d | r14
 r15b | r15w | r15d | r15

 Notice the eax register.
 It's part of the rax register and half its size.
 The 16-bit ax register is part of the eax register and half its size and the 8-bit register al is part of the ax register and half its size.
-So if we use the al register we are modifying the lower 8 bits of the rax register.
-The diagram below visualises the rax register.
+This mean that when we use the al register we are modifying the lower 8 bits of the rax register.
+The diagram below visualizes the rax register.

 ![64-bit register](https://github.com/CreatieveNaam/po-paradigma/blob/master/img/64-bit%20register.png "rax register")